corentinplumet/corentinplumet.github.io/index.md

   <img src="/assets/img/medianpercentage.png" />
 </p>

 There is a clear tendancy of increase in attention towards video games during the lockdown period as all the countries, except for Finland, experienced an increase in percentage of pageviews related to video games on Wikipedia.
-And with this graph, it is clear that the intensity of lockdown had an impact on the attention shift towards videogames.
+And with this graph, it is clear that the intensity of lockdown had an impact on the attention shift towards video games.
 The countries with an unrestrictive lockdown (yellow: Sweden, Korea, Japan) experienced a small increase in attention compared to the 2 groups with a restrictive and very restrictive lockdown.
 It also looks like the red group (very restrictive lockdown) had a larger increase compared to the orange group (restrictive lockdown), but the difference is less significant than the one with the unrestrictive lockdown group.

 <div align="center">
 <iframe